 Combine all the ingredients in a bowl.

 Make patties and arrange them in the pan (I made 7 patties).

-Broil them for about 20 - 25 minutes.
+Broil them for about 20 - 25 minutes, until they get a golden brown on top.
 You have to check often in the last 5 minutes because the broiler can go pretty fast and it can burn them.

-Eat warm or store them in am air tight glass container for meal planning.
+Eat warm or store them in am air tight glass container for the next day.